What is co-pay assistance?

 What can you do?

 The Immune Deficiency Foundation (IDF) is closely monitoring legislation addressing co-pay accumulator programs at the federal and state levels.
-Thirteen states, plus Puerto Rico, have banned co-pay accumulators.
+Sixteen states, plus Puerto Rico, have banned co-pay accumulators.

 As of Nov.
 1, 2021, a bipartisan group of Representatives have introduced H.R.
 5801, the Help Ensure Lower Patient (HELP) Copays Act, to ban co-pay accumulators at the federal level.
 Get the HELP Copays Act passed: